 One of the principal ideas of Figure 1.1 is that tuning has historically had an impact in sustaining performance trends; for SpMV performance in particular, tuning has helped maintain Moore's-Law-like behavior.
 In this section, we argue that the process of tuning can be surprisingly complex, thus motivating the need for automated machine-specific search.
-We provide just the necessary level of detail to understand the argument here, and defer a more extensive review of sparse matrix data structures to Chapter 2.
-(We return to the "case for searching" in Chapter 9, where we show that even for the well-studied kernel of dense matrix-matrix multiply, finding the best implementation can be like looking for a needle in a haystack.)

-Figure 1.2 (left) shows an example of a sparse matrix that arises in a fluid flow simulation (Matrix raefsky3, from the University of Florida Sparse Matrix Collection [90]).
-This matrix has dimensions 21216×21216, but only contains 1.5 million non-zeros-only 0.33% of the total number of possible entries is non-zero.
+We provide just the necessary level of detail to understand the basic argument here, and revisit this argument in Chapter 3.
+Figure 1.2 (left) shows an example of a sparse matrix that arises in a fluid flow simulation (Matrix raefsky3, from the University of Florida Sparse Matrix Collection [91]).
+This matrix has dimensions 21216×21216 , but only contains 1.5 million non-zeros-only 0.33% of the total number of possible entries is non-zero.
 Roughly speaking, common sparse data structures store the matrix compactly by storing with each non-zero value an additional integer index to indicate which non-zero has been stored.

 A closer inspection reveals that the matrix consists entirely of uniformly aligned, dense 8×8 blocks, as shown in Figure 1.2 (right).
 The classical technique of register-level blocking exploits this dense substructure by storing the matrix as a sequence of, say, 8×8 dense blocks, requiring only one index per block.
 This format reduces the index storage overhead by roughly a factor of 64.
-SpMV on a matrix stored in this blocked format proceeds block-by-block, where all reasonable implementations fully unroll the multiplication by each block, thereby exposing instruction-level parallelism and opportunities for register-level reuse.
-This implementation can be generalized straightforwardly to handle $r\times c$ blocks.
+SpMV on a matrix stored in this blocked format proceeds block-by-block, where all reasonable implementations fully unroll the multiplication by each block, thereby exposing instruction-level parallelism and opportunities for registerlevel reuse.
+This implementation can be generalized straightforwardly to handle $r \times c$ blocks.
+Most application developers expect this choice of storage format and corresponding SpMV implementation to be optimal for this kind of matrix.